Filed Date: Sept. 2, 2022

 Clearinghouse coding complete

-This case is about a near total abortion ban imposed in Ohio under 2019 Am.Sub.S.B.
-No.23 ("S.B.
-23"), a six-week abortion ban that took effect on June 24, 2022.
-On September 2, 2022 the plaintiffs, who are reproductive health care providers in Ohio, filed this lawsuit in the Court of Common Pleas in Hamilton, Ohio before Common Pleas Court Judge Christian A. Jenkins.
+On September 2, 2022 the plaintiffs, who are reproductive health care providers in Ohio, filed this lawsuit in the Court of Common Pleas in Hamilton, Ohio before Judge Christian A. Jenkins.
 Plaintiffs filed suit against the Attorney General of the State of Ohio, the Director of the Ohio Department of Health, the Secretary of the State Medical Board of Ohio, the Supervising Member of the State Medical Board of Ohio, and five prosecutors of the surrounding counties.
 Represented by the ACLU of Ohio, the ACLU, Planned Parenthood Federation of America, and private counsel, the plaintiffs sued under the Ohio Constitution and sought injunctive relief, declaratory judgment, and attorneys' fees and costs.

-Plaintiffs claimed that S.B.
-23 violated the fundamental rights granted by the broad protections for individual liberty under Article I, Sections 1, 16 and 21 and the equal protection guarantee under Article I, Section 2 of the Ohio Constitution.
-Plaintiffs also alleged that the law was void for vagueness.
 In 2019, the same plaintiffs challenged S.B.
 23 in a federal district court, the Southern District of Ohio, and were granted a preliminary injunction on July 3, 2019 before S.B.
 23 went into effect.
 This injunction remained in place until the same federal district court vacated it on June 24, 2022 after the Supreme Court's Jackson Women's Health Organization v.
 Dobbs decision came down.
 Read about the federal Ohio case here.

-In this case, on September 9, 2022, defendants filed an opposition to plaintiffs' motion for a TRO.
+In this case, plaintiffs moved for a temporary restraining order followed by a preliminary injunction on the same day they filed the initial complaint.
+On September 9, 2022, defendants filed an opposition to plaintiffs' motion for a TRO.
 Defendants claimed that S.B.
-23 was the status quo in Ohio and a TRO was an inappropriate means to solve "an emergency of [the plaintiffs'] own making."
-Without a timing issue, defendants' argued, there was no need for a TRO.
+23 was the status quo in Ohio and that a TRO was an inappropriate means to solve "an emergency of [the plaintiffs'] own making."
+Without a timing issue, defendants argued, there was no need for a TRO.
 Plaintiffs filed their reply in support of their motion for a temporary restraining order on September 8, 2022.
-Plaintiffs claimed that S.B.
-23 caused irreparable harms every day and without a TRO, Ohioans would continue to have their rights violated.

 On January 3, 2023, defendants appealed the appellate decision to the Ohio Supreme Court.
 They argued that the case raised substantial constitutional questions and was a case of great public and general interest.
-On November 7, 2023, Ohioans passed Issue 1, a state constitutional amendment that established a constitutional right to "make and carry out one's own reproductive decisions," including the decision to obtain an abortion.
-In response, the Ohio Supreme Court summarily dismissed the appeal in December "due to a change in the law."
+On March 14, 2023, the Court granted review on issues of appealability and standing, but not on the merits.
+However, before the court could rule,Ohioans passed Issue 1, a state constitutional amendment that established a constitutional right to "make and carry out one's own reproductive decisions," including the decision to obtain an abortion.
+Issue 1 was passed on November 7, 2023.
+In response, the Ohio Supreme Court summarily dismissed the appeal sua sponte on December 15 of that year due to a change in the law.
+178 Ohio St.3d 1.

-Plaintiffs then filed an amended complaint on December 14, 2023, retaining the original claims but additionally alleging that the abortion ban violated the Ohio Constitution's right to reproductive freedom, as established through the passage of Issue 1.
+Plaintiffs then filed an amended complaint on December 14, 2023, retaining the original claims and additionally alleging that the abortion ban violated the Ohio Constitution's right to reproductive freedom, as established through the passage of Issue 1.

 Summary Authors